How Platinum Group Metals Are Used in Jewelry

 Osmium

-Osmium shares characteristics with its fellow PGM iridium: both are very dense and brittle, and silver-gray in color.
+Osmium shares characteristics with its fellow PGM iridium: both are very dense and brittle, and silvery-gray in color.
 Except where iridium has a faint yellowish cast, osmium carries a slight tint of blue.
-Like iridium, osmium is a hard metal with an extremely high melting point.
+Like iridium, osmium is a hard metal with an extremely high liquefaction point.

 However, unlike iridium and the other platinum group metals, osmium can be dangerous in its pure form.
 Though osmium is not itself toxic, it can oxidize at room temperature to form osmium tetroxide – a highly toxic compound.